 - X-Men: New Mutants Feb.
 22nd — Josh Boone directing a new group of mutants that will likely include Wolfsbane, Rachel Summers, and Magma.
 James McAvoy set to return as Professor X.

 - Captain Marvel March 8th — Okay, Brie Larson.
 Ya got your work cut out for ya.
 Story is set pre-Avengers in the ’90s with Nick Fury not wearing an eye patch!
 Anna Boden and Ryan Fleck to direct.
 Geneva Robertson-Dworet (Tomb Raider) scripts.
 Jude Law has signed on to co-star.
+Film sets up Captain Marvel as the Avenger to beat in the ensuring Avengers 4 where Thanos gets his due.

 - Shazam!
 April 5th David F. Sandberg (Annabelle) set to direct with Zachary Levi set to star, and Dwayne Johnson is set to produce and to star as Black Adam, the villain of Shazam!, in a spinoff film, but Johnson is reportedly not appearing in Shazam! (or is he?).
 Supposedly, Shazam! is the next DCEU film to go into production in 2018.